 The Doctor of Philosophy program in Computer Science develops scholars capable of leading research teams, performing demanding industrial research, or advanced computer science pedagogy.
 Direct admit with a B.S. and programs for students with a previous M.S. are both available.
-This program is primarily targeted for Starkville campus students.
+This program is designed for Starkville campus and synchronous online students (MS Admit only).

 Recent graduates have also gone to work for employers such as

 A student who wishes to study Graduate Computer Science must have the ability to develop and analyze software for their study.
 Understanding the interface between computer hardware and software is also required, as is some mathematical fluency.
-Students must demonstrate their potential for success in the program via strong previous academic work, a competitive GRE score, and demonstrated English proficiency as appropriate.
+Students must demonstrate their potential for success in the program via strong previous academic work and demonstrated English proficiency as appropriate.
+Online PhD students must identify a research topic and identify a major professor; these must be identified in their statement of purpose (a limited list of topics and professors is allowed).
 Finally, a student must possess those qualifications and research interests that indicate to the Computer Science and Engineering Graduate Studies Committee that the applicant will be successful in the computer science doctoral program.
 Details for these requirements are provided here.

 Admission and financial assistantships are separate decisions.
 For information on teaching & research assistantships, fellowships, and other scholarships, please refer here.

 The Ph.D.
 CS degree is a 63 credit program designed to be completed in 4 years for traditional students.
-Students with a previous M.S. must only complete 32 hours of post Master's coursework.
+Students with a previous M.S. complete fewer hours, transferring some work from their previous degree.
 Working with a major professor and guiding committee, students will select appropriate core, specialization, and elective courses and develop a research program.
 Preparedness for research work will be measured via examinations, and finally defended before a body of peers in the dissertation defense.

 Our program has two options: